 Manchester’s Sackville Park is home to a memorial celebrating the father of modern computing and gay man, Alan Turing, who carried out his world-defining studies in the city.
 Situated in a park between the University of Manchester and Canal Street, this sculpture is just one way that the city celebrates the achievements of the LGBTQI+ community.

-The epicentre of gay Manchester is Canal Street.
+The heart of gay Manchester is Canal Street.
 One of the oldest, largest and busiest gay bars on the strip today, Via features exposed brickwork, gold Rococo mirrors and chandeliers.
 Sparkly G-A-Y Manchester, the northern cousin of London’s G-A-Y, appeals to a younger, student crowd with pop hits and cheap drinks deals.

 A more traditional-style gay pub, Churchills has regular cabaret and drag shows.
-Some of the best-loved gay venues are found in the adjacent streets, like large, men-only Eagle Manchester, which attracts a sexy, masculine crowd.
+Some of the best-loved gay venues are found in the adjacent streets, like large, men-only Eagle Manchester, which attracts a masculine crowd.

 Since opening in 1998, sleek lesbian bar Vanilla has been twice named the UK’s Best Bar by leading lesbian magazine Diva and regularly hosts DJs, live acoustic sets and open mic nights.

 Finally, try old favourite Cruz 101, it’s the largest dance club in Manchester’s gay village.

 Keen party animals need look no further than Velvet Hotel.
 One of TripAdvisor’s top-ranked hotels in Manchester, it’s in the middle of the action.
 The sixteen rooms and three penthouse suites are individually decorated in an industrial boudoir style, with lavish king-size beds, chandeliers, and exposed brick walls.